salihbulutt/Sigortam.Net/README.md

 # About Sigortam.Net
-The first and largest insurance marketplace in Turkey, Sigortam.net currently cooperates with 25+ insurance companies to serve 10+ million customers
+The first and largest insurance marketplace in Turkey, Sigortam.net currently cooperates with 25+ insurance companies to serve 10+ million customers.
 ### Business Objectives:
 - What are the trends identified?
 - How could these trends apply to Sigortam.Net customers?